Feature #55

 https://github.com/binary-logic/vj-uart

-Updated by foft over 6 years ago
+Updated by foft about 7 years ago

 Been trying out openocd locally with the cpu running in verilator. gdb connects, code loads and runs.
 Pretty cool!
 OK I just ran some commands as documented but I'm still pleased:-)